 Individuals seeking addiction treatment for themselves or a loved one are presented with an almost endless array of options.
-And pretty much all of those options have a slick sales pitch and a great looking website with pictures of fancy lodgings lots of super-enjoyable looking activities.
+And pretty much all of those options have a slick sales pitch and a great looking website with pictures of fancy lodgings and lots of super-enjoyable looking activities.
 It’s enough to make you wonder if addiction rehabs are just another version of Club Med.

 Well, they’re not.
 Or they shouldn’t be, anyway.

 Effective addiction treatment involves a whole lot of individual and group psychotherapy, education about addiction, and recovery-driven support.
 Everything else is extraneous to the purpose of rehab.
-Facilities that crow about things like adventure therapy, yoga, therapeutic massage, and guided meditations are touting luxury extras, not primary modes of treatment.
+Facilities that crow about things like adventure work, yoga, therapeutic massage, and guided meditations are touting luxury extras, not modes of treatment.
 Admittedly, many of those “therapeutic extras” can be useful adjuncts to good treatment.
 But they are not necessary elements.

 So, when you shop for a rehab, skip over the pretty pictures and slick sales pitches and look for information about the nature of the psychotherapeutic work being done and who it is that’s leading that work.
 In other words, look for a treatment center that’s focused on treatment and run by experts.

 As you’re shopping around for the best addiction rehab, we recommend that you look for and ask about the following: